release-flow/keep-a-changelog-action/README.md

 ### [get-release-notes](./docs/get-release-notes.md)

 :heavy_exclamation_mark: This action is deprecated, and will be removed in a future version.
+Use the get-release-info action instead.

 Extracts the release notes markdown for a specified version from a changelog.